Constraining anti-baryonic dark matter through correlated nucleon decay signatures: Introduction

 On the other hand, next-order baryon number-violating (\(\Delta B=2\)) processes, such as neutron-antineutron oscillation~\cite{Super-Kamiokande:2020bov}, di-nucleon decay~\cite{Super-Kamiokande:2015jbb, Super-Kamiokande:2018apg}, exotic neutron disappearance modes~\cite{JUNO:2024pur}, and hydrogen–anti-hydrogen oscillation~\cite{Grossman:2018rdg}, are generated by higher mass dimension operators and are subject to constraints on the scale, typically, around 600 TeV or lower.
 The recent identification of 11 neutron-antineutron oscillation candidates against a background of \(9.3\pm2.7\) at Super-Kamiokande~\cite{Super-Kamiokande:2020bov} (0.37 megaton-year exposure) and upcoming searches at Hyper-Kamiokande~\cite{Hyper-Kamiokande:2018ofw}, DUNE~\cite{DUNE:2020lwj}, and HIBEAM/NNBAR ~\cite{Santoro:2022qvb} further motivate these studies.

-Given that the asymmetric dark matter models ingeniously bridge the gap between dark sector and baryon number violation in the visible sector, and prospects of discovering $\Delta B=2$ in upcoming experiments, it is sensible to ask whether there exists correlation of dark matter induced visible sector baryon number violation processes with $\Delta B=2$ decays.
-Any confirmation of neutron-antineutron oscillation or di-nucleon decay with back-to-back Cherenkov radiation would indicate spontaneous breaking baryon number by two units in the dark sector~\cite{Arun:2022eqs}.
-In this framework, the same spurion of $\Delta B = 1$ breaking typically generates di-nucleon decays at one-loop order from dimension-5 hadronic operators in Eq.~(\ref{eq:hadronindBNV}), thereby linking the $\Delta B = 2$ nuclear decay rates to the underlying symmetry-breaking parameters of the dark sector.
+Given that asymmetric dark matter models naturally couple the dark sector to baryon number violation in the visible sector, and that next-generation searches are sensitive to $\Delta B = 2$ processes, it is well motivated to ask whether dark sector induced baryon number violation in the visible sector correlates with $\Delta B = 2$ decays.
+Any confirmed signal of neutron-antineutron oscillations or of di-nucleon decay with back-to-back Cherenkov rings would point to spontaneous breaking of baryon number by two units in the dark sector~\cite{Arun:2022eqs}.
+In this framework, the same spurion of $\Delta B = 1$ breaking typically generates di-nucleon decays at one loop via the dimension-5 hadronic operators in Eq.~(\ref{eq:hadronindBNV}), thereby linking the $\Delta B = 2$ nuclear decay rates to the underlying symmetry-breaking parameters of the dark sector.

 In this work, we provide a model for such breaking of baryon symmetry in the asymmetric dark sector and examine the implications of dark matter interactions on baryon number violation, focusing on the processes $n\to \bar{\nu} + \text{invisible} $, $n \to \pi^0 + \text{invisible}$, $nn\to \bar{\nu}\bar{\nu}$ and $nn\to \pi^0\pi^0$.
 The experimental data relevant for this study are given in Table.~(\ref{tab:processes}).
-Using measurements of these nucleon and di-nucleon processes, we find that the mass and density of anti-baryonic dark matter at terrestrial experiments is constrained stringently.
-The anti-baryonic dark matter with mass $10\mathsf{GeV}$, is shown to comprise only a small fraction of the total flux of dark matter at Earth.
-Conversely, assuming that anti-baryonic dark matter constitutes the entirety of dark matter participating in terrestrial experiments constrains their masses to $\lsim 80 \mathsf{GeV}$.
+Using measurements of these nucleon and di-nucleon processes, we find that the mass and density of anti-baryonic dark matter at terrestrial experiments is constrained.